The Accessibility Report

 - Whether content is written clearly

-- Zoom - Zoom to 200% and ensure the page remains usable
+- Zoom: zoom to 200% and check the page is still usable.

 Review your findings and prioritize:

-- Critical/Serious first - Issues that block access for some users
+- Critical and serious first: issues that block access for some users.

-- Minor last - Low-impact issues to address when time permits
+- Minor last: low-impact issues to address when you have time.

-Use the report as a starting point, but go beyond automated testing to create truly inclusive experiences.
+Use the report as a starting point, and go beyond automated testing to build genuinely inclusive experiences.